-If you thought the Polish Hussars belonged to history, you’d be wrong because next month (August 26 – 28, bank holiday weekend) they’re appearing at Leeds Armouries.
-Based in the castle town of Gniew, about 60km from Gdańsk, the Chorągiew Husarska bring to life the exploits of the Polish Winged Hussars, re-enacting battles for the public, for film and TV.
+If you thought the Polish Hussars belonged to history, you’d be wrong because there are re-enactment groups, one based in the castle town of Gniew, about 60km from Gdańsk, the Chorągiew Husarska bringing to life the exploits of the Polish Winged Hussars, re-enacting battles for the public, for film and TV.

 SO WHO WERE THE HUSSARS?

 Polish horsemen who wore huge wings made of wood and bird feathers attached to their armour.
 Hussars were also known in Hungary but in Poland they were established in the 16th century and survived until the middle of the 18th century.
 The first time I heard of the magnificent Hussars was at Polish School, hearing about them liberating Vienna from an Ottoman siege (the Turks) in the summer of 1683 with King Jan Sobieski at the helm, yes, I clearly did listen at that point.
 Thousands of horsemen led the final charge, headed by 3,000 Polish Winged Hussars.

 I have an image of the King resplendent in his armour and richly embellished cloak arriving with his army to the cheers of people who felt abandoned in Vienna, as it was expected to fall shortly.
 The Ottomans were defeated and Kara Mustafa, he of the tent that used to hang in Ognisko, fled with his troops.
 The battle didn’t just involve the Poles, as we were taught (actually it was the Polish- Lithuanian Commonwealth) but they fought as part of an army of sixty thousand men, including from many German principalities led by Charles Sixte of Lorraine.
 The Polish contribution to the battle has become known as the largest cavalry charge in history.

 WHAT WERE THE WINGS MADE OF AND HOW DID THEY FIGHT?